 Welcome to the website of the Canadian Superior Court Judges Association (CSCJA).
 Founded in 1979, the CSCJA represents nearly all federally appointed judges in Canada.
 Its objectives include protecting and enhancing judicial independence, giving judges a forum where they can meet and exchange on issues of common interest, contributing to the education of judges, the improvement of the administration of justice, and dealing with issues concerning the review of judicial conduct.

-The Executive Committee of the CSCJA has five members.
-Meetings are held at least once each month by videoconference.
-This year, I will be relying heavily on the collaboration of Vice President Joel Groves of the Supreme Court of British Columbia, Treasurer Michèle Monast of the Quebec Superior Court, Secretary Mona Lynch of the Supreme Court of Nova Scotia and Past-President Thomas A. Heeney of the Superior Court of Justice in Ontario.
-I preside at the Family Division of the Court of Queen’s Bench of New Brunswick.
+The CSCJA is governed by a Council composed of approximately 50 members from all Canadian provinces and territories, a Board of Directors composed of 19 members, and an Executive Committee of five members.
+This year, I will be relying heavily on the assistance of Vice-President Michèle Monast of the Québec Superior Court, Treasurer Mona Lynch of the Supreme Court of Nova Scotia, Secretary Clayton Conlan of the Superior Court of Justice in Ontario and Past President Tom Cyr, of the Court of Queen’s Bench of New Brunswick.

 Access to Justice Committee, Compensation Committee, Communications Committee, Judicial Independence Committee, Insurance Committee, International Relations Committee, Judicial Support Program Committee, Judicial Conduct Review Committee, Membership Committee, Planning Committee, Education Committee, Retired Judges Committee, Technology Committee.